mcmah309/declare/rs/declare/README.md

     },
 }

-// The `newtype(foreign)` above indicates this type comes from elsewhere, so we declare it here.
-// In a real scenario, this would likely come from another crate. struct Binary {
+// In a real scenario, this would likely come from another crate or module. struct Binary {
     id: usize,
+    tags: Vec<String>,
     bytes: Vec<u8>,
 }
 ```